Abrar-0/Abrar-0/README.md

 </p>

 ## Fun Facts 🎉
-- 🌱 I’m currently learning Flask and will hop into Typescript.
+-  I’m currently learning Flask and will hop into Typescript.
-- 🎮 I love playing Tetris. 🟩🟩🟩🟩
+-  I love playing Tetris. 🟩🟩🟩🟩
-- 🎵 Avid listener of Zutomayo (My pfp is that band's vocalist 😛).
+-  Avid listener of Zutomayo (My pfp is that band's vocalist 😛).

-Feel free to check out my repositories and let's connect! 🚀